 Strategies Employed for Achieving Objectives - To satisfy its long-term rate-of-return objectives, the Commission relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The Commission targets a diversified asset allocation that places a greater emphasis on corporate bonds and equity-based investments to achieve its long-term return objectives within prudent risk constraints.

 Note 13-Subsequent events

-Management has evaluated subsequent events through June 18, 2019, the date the financial statements were available for issuance, and has determined that there are no subsequent events requiring disclosure.
+Management has evaluated subsequent events through May 27, 2020, the date the financial statements were available for issuance, and has determined that there are no subsequent events requiring disclosure except for those disclosed below.